mjc-school/mentors-handsbook/how-tos/how_to_do_a_demo.md

 # How To Do a Demo

 ## Goals

 Demo is the step to complete the task.
-Logically, code review preceds Demo session.
+Logically, code review precedes Demo session.
 The one should not mix up these two items.

 During Demo Mentee should:
 + Demonstrate the results of the work, that is working application.